crmne/paolino.me/_posts/2026-03-17-comb-shaped-slices.md

 A friend who's built and shut down companies in this space sat across from me at breakfast during a conference recently.
 He knows what I'm building: [Chat with Work](https://chatwithwork.com), an AI tool that lets you talk to your actual work data.
 He wanted to know what my plan was.
 I think he was a bit concerned.

 "Add more integrations, finish the security assessment, market it well."
+I said.

 That didn't help.
 "All those LLM providers are going to eat the whole market.
 They'll ship every integration you can think of.
 If you want a piece of the pie, you need to pick a vertical and own it."